redwanhuq/pokemon_analysis/README.md

-# Not a complete readme!
+# Secrets of the Pokedex revealed here